Alice Liddell

-Alice Pleasance Hargreaves (née Liddell, /ˈlɪdəl/; 4 May 1852 – 16 November 1934), was an English woman who, in her childhood, was an acquaintance and photography subject of Lewis Carroll.
-One of the stories he told her during a boating trip became the children's classic 1865 novel Alice's Adventures in Wonderland.
-She shared her name with "Alice", the heroine of the story, but scholars disagree about the extent to which the character was based upon her.
+Alice Pleasance Hargreaves (née Liddell, /ˈlɪdəl/; 4 May 1852 – 16 November 1934) was an English woman who, in her childhood, was an acquaintance and photographic subject of Lewis Carroll.
+One of the stories he told her during a boating trip became the classic 1865 children's novel Alice's Adventures in Wonderland.
+She shared her name with "Alice", the story's protagonist, but scholars disagree about the extent to which the character was based upon her.

 Early life

-Alice Liddell was the fourth of the ten children of Henry Liddell, ecclesiastical dean of Christ Church, Oxford, one of the editors of A Greek-English Lexicon, and his wife Lorina Hanna Liddell (née Reeve).
-She had two older brothers, Harry (born 1847) and Arthur (1850–53), an older sister Lorina (born 1849), and six younger siblings, including her sister Edith (born 1854) to whom she was very close and her brother Frederick (born 1865), who became a lawyer and senior civil servant.
+Alice Liddell was the fourth of the ten children of Henry Liddell, Dean of Christ Church, Oxford, one of the editors of A Greek-English Lexicon, and his wife Lorina Hanna Liddell (née Reeve).
+She had two older brothers, Harry (born 1847) and Arthur (1850–53), an older sister Lorina (born 1849), and six younger siblings, including her sister Edith (born 1854) to whom she was very close, and her brother Frederick (born 1865).

-At the time of her birth, her father was the Headmaster of Westminster School but was soon after appointed to the deanery of Christ Church, Oxford.
+At the time of her birth, her father was the Headmaster of Westminster School, but soon afterwards he was appointed to the deanery of Christ Church, Oxford.
 The Liddell family moved to Oxford in 1856.
-Soon after this move, Alice met Charles Lutwidge Dodgson (Lewis Carroll), who encountered the family while he was photographing the cathedral on 25 April 1856.
+Soon after this move, Alice met Charles Lutwidge Dodgson (Lewis Carroll), who encountered the family while photographing the cathedral on 25 April 1856.
 He became a close friend of the Liddell family in subsequent years.

 Alice was three years younger than Lorina and two years older than Edith, and the three sisters were constant childhood companions.
-She and her family regularly spent holidays at their holiday home Penmorfa, which later became the Gogarth Abbey Hotel, on the West Shore of Llandudno in North Wales.
+She and her family regularly spent holidays at their holiday home, Penmorfa, which later became the Gogarth Abbey Hotel, on the West Shore of Llandudno in North Wales.